reeduxx/pokemon-tcg-advance/README.md

 This project uses [Butano](https://github.com/GValiente/butano), which is licensed under the [zLib license](https://github.com/GValiente/butano/LICENSE).

+## Font Notice
+The in-game font is derived from the **Pokémon Emerald** font (© Nintendo / Game Freak).
+It has been reformatted to be compatible with the Butano engine.

+## Legal Disclaimer
-This is a fan project and is not affiliated with Nintendo, GameFreak, Creatures, or The Pokémon Company.
+This is a fan project and is not affiliated with Nintendo, Game Freak, Creatures, or The Pokémon Company.
+All Pokémon trademarks and related content are owned by their respective holders.

-**Please support the official TCG and screw scalpers.**
+**Please support the official TCG - and screw scalpers.**